morpho-org/morpho-token/README.md

 ### Wrapper Contract

-The `Wrapper` contract is designed to facilitate the migration of legacy tokens to the new token version at a 1:1 exchange ratio.
-By implementing depositFor and withdrawTo functions, this contract ensures compliance with the Morpho bundler, enabling one-click migrations that simplify the transition process.
+The `Wrapper` contract is designed to facilitate the migration of legacy tokens to the new token version at a 1:1 ratio.
+By implementing `depositFor` and `withdrawTo` functions, this contract ensures compliance with `ERC20WrapperBundler` from the [Morpho bundler](https://github.com/morpho-org/morpho-blue-bundlers) contracts, enabling one-click migrations that simplify the transition process.
 The `Wrapper` contract will hold the migrated legacy tokens.

 ### Migration Flow